SameeraGrandhi/mlflow-on-k8s/README.md

 The purpose of the project is demonstrated  how to create, dockerized and run an MLflow project in the kubernetes cluster to manage project dependencies  and  to create a convenient and easy-to-use application for DataSciene Team to run an mlfow project on kubernetes cluster without having any prior knowledge on the Dev ops side to train  ml model & model serve.

-**Note:** people who want to understand more on this project by knowing how does implemented. please click this [link](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/blob/master/mlflowonkubernetes.pdf)

 ## Getting Started

 When installing the Kubernetes cluster from scratch & scale out mlflow job on kubernetes we are encouraged to follow the order specified below